vk1609/lab-jdbc-insert-team/README.md

 1. Create a dao-class called as `CityDA0` with below methods
 	- public City getCityByName(String name) - Method to fetch the city information from database based on the city name.
+	- public createCity()- which takes the city class as argument.

 ## Progression 5: